andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

           => m (Network i hs o)
 ```

 Because we need a static type signature to use it directly.
-But, we can return
+But we can return an
-an `OpaqueNet`!
+`OpaqueNet`!

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/dependent-haskell/NetworkTyped2.hs#L99-105